AlexABlas/Queer-Zines-Digital-Archive/pages/about.md

 * Salvador
 * Another Name

 We also thank the University of Pittsburgh and University of Miami for funding the conference cost of the workshop presenters.
+Furthermore we thank the SCMS Latinx/a/o Caucus for sponsoring this workshop.

 **LASA Paris 2026:**